Welcome to this comprehensive guide to SEO for Coaches 2023!

-Simply put, rather than investing in Facebook ads or Google ads, instead, you could focus your energy on free marketing strategies such as writing a helpful blog to attract your dream clients.
+Simply put, rather than investing in Facebook ads or Google ads, instead, you could focus your energy on free marketing strategies such as writing a helpful blog featuring a coaching keyword to attract your dream clients.

-SEO-friendly content on your website can attract potential ideal clients to your website – on repeat.
+SEO-friendly content on your website can attract the right people to your website – on repeat.
 Without you having to faff about making Reels, researching hashtags or trying to come up with a compelling caption.